lensapp/lens/docs/extensions/capabilities/styling.md

-# Styling an extension
+# Styling an Extension

-Lens provides a set of global styles and UI components that can be used by any extension to preserve the look and feel of the application.
+Lens provides a set of global styles and UI components that can be used by any extension to preserve look and feel of the application.

-## Layout
+## Styling Approach
+Lens heavily uses SCSS preprocessor with a set of predefined variables and mixins.

 For layout tasks Lens is using [flex.box](https://www.npmjs.com/package/flex.box) library which provides helpful class names to specify some of the [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) properties.
 For example, `div` with class names: